 Simply cover the piece in your stain of choice following the directions on the product.

-I like to stain using an old cotton shirt or rag.
+I like to stain using an old cotton shirt or lint-free rag.
 The dark tray pictured uses Minwax Jacobean, the lighter tray is Varathane Flagstone.

 And voila!
 You have made a beautiful styling piece to add visual interest and character to your counters or shelves.